Malaysian Bahá’í News/Volume 8/Issue 4/Text

 Joy's deep spiritual knowledge, and her ability to communicate it to one and all made her a very special person indeed.
 She was quite ill on her trip, but the pain and discomfort did not prevent her from fulfilling all her Bahá’í commitments.

-Our deepest sympathy and love go to Dr. Earl who wrote us the news: “It is my painful duty to let you know that our precious Joy has slipped away, and entered the Abhá Kingdom on Monday 27th of November.
+Our deepest sympathy and love go to Dr. Earl who wrote us the news: "It is my painful duty to let you know that our precious Joy has slipped away, and entered the Abha Kingdom on Monday 27th of November.
 She tried so hard to feel better, but her pain and suffering were so intense that by her birthday (November 12th) she was barely conscious.
 The diagnosis was massive cancer....
 We can only be thankful to Bahá’u’lláh that Joy was guided to make the trip when she did, to realise her ardent desire of coming back to Malaysia.
-The friends there can always remember that Joy's talk at Kuala Lumpur (l8th August '72) was the last one she ever gave.
+The friends there can always remember that Joy's talk at Kuala Lumpur (18th August '72) was the last one she ever gave.

-Your beautiful Bahá’í News with the account of our trip, made Joy very happy although she was unable to reply”.
-(MBN Vol-8N0-2)
+Your beautiful Bahá’í News with the account of our trip, made Joy very happy although she was unable to reply".

-(from the Writings of Baha’u’||ah)
+Words of Wisdom (from the Writings of Bahá’u’lláh)[edit]

 THE source of all good is trust in God, submission unto His command, and contentment in His holy will and pleasure.

-The essence of wisdom is the fear of God, the dread of His scourge and the apprehension of His Justice and decree.
+The essence of wisdom is the fear of God, the dread of His scourge and the apprehension of His justice and decree.

 The essence of religion is to testify unto that which the Lord hath revealed, and follow that which He hath ordained in His mighty Book.

-The essence of love is for man to turn his heart to the Beloved One, and sever
+The essence of love is for man to turn his heart to the Beloved One, and sever himself from all else but God, and desire naught save that which is the desire of his Lord.

-The essence of understanding is to testify to one's poverty, and submit to the will of the Lord, the Sovereign, the Gracious, the A|l—Powerful.
+The essence of understanding is to testify to one's poverty, and submit to the will of the Lord, the Sovereign, the Gracious, the All-Powerful.

-The source of courage and power is the promotion of the Word of God, and steadtastness in His Love. >t: =t= * =t= =3 * >l= The essence of wealth is love for Me.
-Whoso loveth Me is the possessor of all
+The source of courage and power is the promotion of the Word of God, and steadfastness in His Love.

-things, and he that loveth Me not is indeed, of the poor and needy.
+The essence of wealth is love for Me.
+Whoso loveth Me is the possessor of all things, and he that loveth Me not is indeed, of the poor and needy.
 This is that which the Finger of Glory and Splendor hath revealed....

-The essence of all that We h_ave revealed for thee is Justice, is for man to tree himself from idle fancy and imitation, discern _with the eye of oneness His glorious
+The essence of all that We have revealed for thee is Justice, is for man to free himself from idle fancy and imitation, discern with the eye of oneness His glorious handiwork, and look into all things with a searching eye.

-Malaysian Bahá’í News, a quarterly magazine, is the official organ of the National Spiritual Assembly of the Bahá’ís of Malaysia —'for circulation among Bahá’ís only.
-Subscription.——$5 (Malaysian) $2—50 (U.S.) for one year:
+Malaysian Bahá’í News, a quarterly magazine, is the official organ of the National Spiritual Assembly of the Bahá’ís of Malaysia for circulation among Bahá’ís only.

 Printed by The Ganesh Printing Works, 10, Penang Street, Penang.